return42/sphkerneldoc/linux_src_doc/include/media/videobuf2-core_h.rst

 -------

 vb2_queue
-    the queue to which this driver belongs
+    pointer to \ :c:type:`struct vb2_queue <vb2_queue>`\  with the queue to
+    which this driver belongs.

 index
-    id number of the buffer
+    id number of the buffer.

 type
-    buffer type
+    buffer type.

 memory
-    the method, in which the actual data is passed
+    the method, in which the actual data is passed.

 num_planes
     number of planes in the buffer
-    on an internal driver queue
+    on an internal driver queue.

-planes
-    private per-plane information; do not change

 timestamp
-    frame timestamp in ns
+    frame timestamp in ns.

 .. _`vb2_ops`: